What Functions Can Graph Neural Networks Generate?: Main Results

 Note that $\psi(v) \in \R^{n\times m\times m}$.
 Let us re-shape $\psi(v)$ into a long vector in $\R^{m^2n}$, and consider $\psi: \R^m \to \R^{m^2n}$.
 Then $\psi\in \Psi_{m,n}$.
-Moreover, note that $p(\psi)=m^2n$. \end{enumerate} \end{proposition} To construct valid MEFs, the idea behind specific formula of $\psi$ in \cref{prop: cef} for $m=1$ is that when $\psi$ is applied to the sum of $n$ scalars, it encodes them into the roots of a unique polynomial, and thus it preserves the data up to a permutation.
+Moreover, note that $p(\psi)=m^2n$. \end{enumerate} \end{proposition} To construct valid MEFs, the idea behind this specific choice of $\psi$ in \cref{prop: cef} for $m=1$ is that when we take the sum $\psi$ over $n$ scalars, it encodes them into the roots of a unique polynomial and thus it preserves the data up to a permutation.
 For $m>1$, this idea is extended by encoding vectors of arbitrary size into the roots of a system of complex polynomials.
+See the proof in \cref{app: prop-cef}.\\